XyberNeo/LayoutSheet/README.md

 V3 Target : Adding show and hide animations

-NOTE : Republishing this extension without giving link of the repo/credit to the author (herein XyberNeo) is prohibited
+NOTE : Republishing this extension without giving link of the repo is prohibited

 Docs : https://docs.xyberneo.com/topsheet-extension